Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Introduction

-As an alternative method to combat the channel aging phenomenon in \acp{MR}, \cite{Sternad2012WCNCWusing} proposed the concept of \ac{PA}.
-Here, \ac{PA} system is referred to as a setup with two groups of antennas on the roof of a vehicle (see Fig. \ref{figillu}); the \acp{PA} positioned in front of the vehicle are used to predict the channel quality that may be observed by \acp{RA}, aligned behind the \acp{PA}, when they reach the same point as the \acp{PA}.
-In this way, as shown in Table I, compared to Kalman predictor, the presence of the \ac{PA} increases the prediction horizon considerably, where with typical parameter settings and a processing delay at the \ac{BS} of 5 ms, the maximum supported speed with perfect \ac{CSIT} prediction is increased from 65 km/h in the Kalman predictor-based scheme to 324 km/h in the cases with a \ac{PA} (see \cite{Sternad2012WCNCWusing} for details).
-This enables accurate power, rate and \ac{BF} adaptation at moderate/high speeds.
+As an alternative method to combat the channel aging phenomenon in \acp{MR}, \cite{Sternad2012WCNCWusing} proposed the \ac{PA} concept.
+In such a system, two groups of antennas are deployed on the roof of a vehicle, in which the \acp{PA} mounted in the front are used for predicting the channel for the \acp{RA} aligned behind the \acp{PA} once the \acp{RA} reach the same position several time slots later (see Fig. \ref{figillu}).
+With a TDD (T: Time) setup, at time $t$, the \ac{PA} sends the access point pilots (The \ac{PA} concept is applicable in both TDD and FDD systems \cite{guo2020semilinear,BJ2017PIMRCpredictor}).
+Then, the access point, either the \ac{BS} or the satellite/\ac{HAP}, estimates the \ac{UL} channel, uses that to obtain an estimate of the \ac{DL} channel based on channel reciprocity, and with appropriate transmission parameter adaptation sends the data to the \ac{RA} at time $t+ L_\text{processing}$.
+Here, $ L_\text{processing}$ depends on the processing time at the access point, and parameter adaptation may include power, rate and/or \ac{BF} update.
+In this way, as shown in Table I, compared to Kalman predictor, the presence of the \ac{PA} increases the prediction horizon considerably, where with the parameter settings of Table I and a 5 ms processing delay at the \ac{BS}, for different speeds/frequencies the \ac{PA} gives 5 times higher supported speed.
+Also, prediction horizons up to three times the wavelengths are achievable with \ac{PA}-based system at 2.68 GHz and a velocity of 45-50 km/h, while Kalman prediction supports around 0.1-0.3 wavelengths \cite{Sternad2012WCNCWusing}.